eliasantoniorodrigues1/nu_project/README.md

 You can reproduce the project using the ***requirements.txt*** file.

-There is also a private backup of the project information on **GitHub (https://github.com/eliasantoniorodrigues1/nu_project)**.
+There is also a private backup of the project information on **GitHub**.

 ### Problem Statement 3: Migration Plan